Welcome to ILT!

 who is the new creation.

 The kingdom has come and already comes in the person of Jesus Christ.
-It comes to faith now and will come in visible glory on the last day.
+It comes through the gift of faith now and will come in visible glory on the last day.

 In addition to our commitment to